Batman (2003 toy line): 2003

 The Batman figure was based on the art of Neal Adams.
 This figure was a retooled Zipline Batman with a new belt, a thicker cape (blue on the outside and black on the inside), a Silver Age accurate paint application, and three accessories: a Batarang, Grapple Gun, and handcuffs.

 2004

 This exclusive Batman figure featured Batman in the act of removing his cowl and had two chase variants.
 The figure featured new arms and head and was painted to match Zipline Batman.
 The first variant was Batman with a fully removed cowl.
 The second was a battle damaged version of that figure.
 All three figures had a black rubber cape.

+Recall

+The Batmobile (toy no. B4944) was recalled due to a potential injury hazard.
+The rear tail wings of the Batmobile were made of rigid plastic and came to a sharp point.
+This posed a risk of puncture or laceration to young children.
+Mattel received reports of 14 injuries, including scrapes, scratches, lacerations, and punctures.
+Four of these injuries required medical treatment.
+As a result of these reports, Mattel voluntarily recalled 314,000 of these Batmobiles.